CultureHQ/scripts/README.md

 If you need to do something special at the beginning of the tests (e.g., setting up `react-modal`), `chq-scripts` supports adding a `setupTests.js` file at the root of the repository.

-If you're using `react-testing-library`, `chq-scripts` will automatically require the `cleanup-after-each` hook so that you don't have to.
+If you're using `@testing-library/react`, `chq-scripts` will automatically require the `cleanup-after-each` hook so that you don't have to.

 ## Development